kumarlabgit/MyESL/README.md

                                        The taxa with the lowest SCP will be at the top of the grid, and the lowest SCP for the clade is defined as the CP for the clade of interest.

 ```
-Note: The `{clade}` will be replaced by the text file name when the `--classes` option is used for providing a user-defined phylogenetic hypothesis.
+Note: The `{clade_ID}` will be replaced by the text file name when the `--classes` option is used for providing a user-defined phylogenetic hypothesis.
+In addition, DrPhylo generates summary files of Gene (GSS), Position (PSS), and Hypothesis (HSS) sparsity scores along with species prediction and probability score (SPS_SPP).

 ## Installation of MyESL into Python for DrPhylo analysis ##